Skip to content

 Author(s): Briana Medina

-Issue(s): Lead Change and Innovation, Issues in Practice, Commit to Equity, Activate Student Agency
+Issue(s): Lead Change and Innovation, Commit to Equity, Issues in Practice, Activate Student Agency

 CompetencyWorks recently unveiled a fresh graphic illustrating the interconnectedness between elements within the Aurora Institute’s definition of competency-based education (CBE).
 Crafting a cohesive and just CBE system, one that is unified and equitable, necessitates an all-encompassing approach and a continuous learning mindset, wherein every participant—educators, students, families, community partners, and policymakers—provides leadership and builds capacity to transform school culture, structures, and pedagogy.